Free no-obligation site survey · Nationwide coverage Contact Us

 SurveyFree & no-obligation

 On the arable land around Cambridge, the calendar is unforgiving.
-A grain store has to be clean, dry and ready before the combines roll, and any coating work has to be finished, cured and aired well ahead of intake.
-That single deadline shapes how we plan agricultural building coatings across this part of the country, and it is why National Coating Specialists, a survey-led contractor covering England from the South-East, starts every fenland enquiry with dates as well as condition.
+A grain store has to be clean, dry and ready before the combines roll.
+Any coating work has to be finished, cured and aired well ahead of intake.
+That single deadline shapes how we plan agricultural building coatings across this part of the country.
+It is why National Coating Specialists, a survey-led contractor covering the UK from the South-East, starts every fenland enquiry with dates as well as condition.

 Grain stores and machinery sheds on the fen edge

-Farmland around Cambridge is dominated by big arable buildings: grain stores with serious spans, machinery sheds housing combines, drills and sprayers worth more than most houses, and older general-purpose barns, many still under their original asbestos-cement roofs.
+Farmland around Cambridge is dominated by big arable buildings.
+Grain stores with serious spans, machinery sheds housing combines, drills and sprayers worth more than most houses, and older general-purpose barns.
+Many still under their original asbestos-cement roofs.
 Flat, open country gives the wind a clean run at all of them.
 Factory finishes on steel sheets chalk and break down, cut edges and fixings rust first, and fibre-cement gathers moss wherever a slope faces away from the sun.
-The buildings themselves are usually structurally sound; portal frames on the fen edge were built generously.
-Weathered but sound asbestos-cement can often be cleaned and encapsulated rather than disturbed, while sheets that have gone soft or cracked need a specialist removal contractor, and our survey says plainly which situation a roof is in.
+The buildings themselves are usually structurally sound.
+Portal frames on the fen edge were built generously.
+Weathered but sound asbestos-cement can often be cleaned and encapsulated rather than disturbed.
+Sheets that have gone soft or cracked need a specialist removal contractor.
+Our survey says plainly which situation a roof is in.

 Agricultural Building Coating Cambridge on a Cambridge building

 Why we survey first: no two roofs in Cambridge are the same.
-A real surveyor inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.
+One of our surveyors inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.

 Timing matters more here than almost anywhere

 The arable year leaves real but firm windows.
-Stores tend to empty through spring as grain moves off farm, opening a slot before harvest when coating can be completed and fully cured with the building ventilated well ahead of intake.
+Stores tend to empty through spring as grain moves off farm.
+This opens a slot before harvest when coating can be completed and fully cured with the building ventilated well ahead of intake.
 Machinery sheds suit the weeks the fleet is out drilling or harvesting.
 Older livestock and general-purpose buildings on the mixed farms fit around the same arable peaks.
 Before any store is signed back over for grain, certain things have to be true:

-We schedule backwards from your intake date and confirm the programme in writing, because a store that is not ready in August is a failure regardless of how good the coating is.
+We schedule backwards from your intake date and confirm the programme in writing.
+A store that is not ready in August is a failure regardless of how good the coating is.

 The survey behind every recommendation

 Fenland roofs get priced after inspection, not from a satellite image.
-We examine each slope from proper access equipment, record the condition of sheets, cut edges, fixings, rooflights and gutters, and check the inside of the building for staining and corrosion that betray leaks the yard view hides.
-Around Cambridge we also pay attention to access and ground conditions, since fen drains, soft headlands and tight yards decide what plant can reach a building.
-Everything comes back to you with photographs and a recommendation you can challenge, and where a yard holds several buildings in different states, each one gets its own verdict rather than a blended average.
+We examine each slope from proper access equipment.
+We record the condition of sheets, cut edges, fixings, rooflights and gutters.
+We check the inside of the building for staining and corrosion that betray leaks the yard view hides.
+Around Cambridge we also pay attention to access and ground conditions.
+Fen drains, soft headlands and tight yards decide what plant can reach a building.
+Everything comes back to you with photographs and a recommendation you can challenge.
+Where a yard holds several buildings in different states, each one gets its own verdict rather than a blended average.

 Agricultural building coating survey near Cambridge